Today has been a trial of nerves. This recipe has been tweaked until it works EVERY time. The original recipe was too frustrating.

 2 c confectioner's sugar

-Line a 15x10x1 jelly-roll pan with well-greased foil, leaving a 2-inch overhang at each end of pan.
+Preheat oven to 375º.
+Line a 15x10x1 jelly-roll pan (smaller than a half sheet pan) with parchment paper, leaving a 2-inch overhang at each end of pan.
 In large bowl beat eggs until foamy; gradually add sugar and beat 10 more minutes.
-Stir in water.
+Stir in water and vanilla.
 Sift together flour, cocoa, baking powder and salt.
-Sift again into egg mixture and fold using a whisk making sure to break up any powdery lumps.
-Spread in pan and bake at 375° 12 minutes or until pick comes out clean.
+Sift again into egg mixture and fold using a whisk, making sure to break up any powdery lumps.
+Spread in pan and bake 12-15 minutes or until pick comes out clean.
 Don't overbake.
-Loosen edges and lift from pan by ends and invert on a flour sack towel (not terry) sprinkled with powdered sugar.
-Remove foil carefully.
-(Actually, mine fell right off as I turned it onto the towel.)
-Cool 5 minutes, sprinkle with powdered sugar, then roll with towel in between.
-Cool.
-Unroll and spread with whipped cream and sprinkle nuts on cream.
-Re-roll without towel.
-Place on plate and frost.
-If you're creative, draw bark lines or wood grains in the frosting with a toothpick to make the log look a little more realistic.
-Sprinkle some finely chopped walnuts on the frosting.
-Chill.
-Cut in 1-inch slices.

-Hint: There's usually a little leftover frosting that you can spread between graham cracker squares for grandkid treats.
+Hint: There's usually a little leftover frosting that you can spread between graham cracker squares for “grandkid” treats.
 Chill in an airtight container.